 - I could “feel” the string

-- Not as protective when your shooting a high poundage
+- Not as protective when you are shooting a high poundage

 We think that the Damascus Doeskin Archery Glove is a good buy because of its soft and thinner leather.
 This enables you to get a better “Feel” for the bowstring.

 They are sold in singles, and the tips are reinforced for increased longevity.
 The gloves are ambidextrous, so they will serve both LH and RH shooters.
 This is a durable glove, available in four sizes (small, medium, large, and extra-large).